harvard-hbs/rag-query-chain/README.md

-The conversational retrieval chain demonstrated in this repository is an example of software implementing a conversational experience with a a set of documents indexed for embedding-based retrieval along with a desccription of the individual components, their function, and opportunities for customization.
+The conversational retrieval chain demonstrated in this repository is an example of software implementing a conversational experience with a a set of documents indexed for embedding-based retrieval.
+It also describes the individual components of the chain, their function, and opportunities for customization.

 ## Conversational Retrieval Chain Components